University Preparatory Program

 In addition to completion of the UPP, completion of specific courses will be required for entry into certain programs (see program structure).

-Please note that when applying for the Bachelor of Nursing from the UPP, entry to this program is competitive and based on student Grade Point Average (GPA) across the whole UPP.
+- Entry into the Bachelor of Nursing is competitive and based on student Grade Point Average (GPA) across the whole UPP.

 Eligibility and entry requirements